Remote Monitoring of Two-State Markov Sources via Random Access Channels: an Information Freshness vs. State Estimation Entropy Perspective: System Model and Preliminaries

 \subsection{System Model}

-Throughout our discussion, we focus on a system with $M$ statistically independent sources (nodes) that share a common wireless channel towards a receiver.
+We focus on a system with $M$ statistically independent sources (nodes) that share a common wireless channel towards a receiver.
 Time is slotted, and all nodes are assumed to be slot-synchronized.
-The generic source \mbox{$k\in \{0,1,\dots,M-1\}$} generates a random sequence of symbols
+A source \mbox{$k\in \{0,1,\dots,M-1\}$} generates a random sequence of symbols